leepl37/leepl37.github.io/README.md

  ### Hi guys.

-I'm a guy who really like to study about computer programming.
+I'm a guy who like to study about computer programming.

-specifically **Rust programming.
+specifically * Rust programming *.

 this blog is about me, and Rust.